(Updated June 2016)

 Tenders were called for building the first of a new LK-60 series series of Russian icebreakers in mid-2012, and the contract was awarded to Baltijsky Zavod Shipbuilding in St Petersburg.
-The keel of Arctica was laid in November 2013, it was launched in June 2016 and it is due to be delivered to Atomflot by the end of 2017 at a cost of RUR 37 billion.
+The keel of the new Arktika was laid in November 2013, it was launched in June 2016 and it is due to be delivered to Atomflot by the end of 2017 at a cost of RUR 37 billion.
 A RUR 84.4 billion contract for the second and third vessels, Sibir and Ural, was let in May 2014 to the same shipyard, for delivery in 2019 and 2020.
 The project cost was quoted in mid-2016 at RUR 122 billion.
 In May 2015 construction of the second vessel, Sibir, had started.

 The LK-60 (project 22220) vessels are 'universal' dual-draught (10.5m with full ballast tanks, minimum 8.55m at 25,540 t), displacing up to 33,530 t, 173 m long, 34 m wide, and designed to break through 2.8 metre thick ice at up to 2 knots.
 The wider 33 m beam at the waterline is to match the 70,000 tonne ships they are designed to clear a path for, though a few ships with reinforced hulls are already using the Northern Sea Route.
 There is scope for more use: in 2011, 19,000 ships used the Suez Canal and only about 40 traversed the northern route.
 This increased in 2013 – see below.

 The LK-60 will be powered by two RITM-200 reactors of 175 MWt each using low-enriched fuel (<20%), which together deliver 60 MW at the three propellers via twin turbine-generators and three motors.
 At 65% capacity factor refuelling is every 7-10 years, overhaul at 20 years, service life 40 years.
 ZIO-Podolsk was assembling the first reactor vessel early in 2015, and TVEL started making the fuel in 2016.

 The LK-60 is designed to operate in the Western Arctic – in the Barents, Pechora and Kara Seas, as well as in shallow water of the Yenissei River and Ob Bay, for year-round pilotage (also as tug) of tankers, dry-cargo ships and vessels with special equipment to mineral resource development sites on the Arctic shelf.
 The Yamal LNG project is expected to need 200 shipping movements per year from Sabetta at the mouth of the Ob River.
 The vessel will have a smaller crew than its predecessors – only 75.